 Hahmann and Bonneau [12] presented a piecewise quintic G^1 spline surface interpolating the vertices of a triangular surface mesh of arbitrary topological type.
 They further improved the method without imposing any constraint on the first derivatives and thus avoid any unwanted undulations when interpolating irregular triangulations [13].
-Nürnberger and Zeilfelder presented [14] a local Lagrange interpolation scheme for C^1 -splines of degree $q \ge 3$ on arbitrary triangulations.
+Nürnberger and Zeilfelder presented [14] a local Lagrange interpolation scheme for C^1 -splines of degree $q \geq 3$ on arbitrary triangulations.
 This interpolating spline yields optimal approximation order and can be computed with linear complexity.

-2.3 Manifold construction
+2.3 Manifold Construction

 There are some related work on defining functions over manifold.
 Grimm and Hugues [15] pioneered a generic method to extend B-splines to surfaces of arbitrary topology, based on the concept of overlapping charts.
-Cotrina et al. proposed a C^k construction on manifold [16, 17].
+Cotrina et al. proposed a C^k construction on manifold [16,17].
 Ying and Zorin [18] presented a manifold-based smooth surface construction method which has C^{∞} -continuous with explicit nonsingular parameterizations.
 Recently, Gu, He and Qin [19] developed a general theoretical framework of manifold splines in which spline surfaces defined over planar domains can be systematically generalized to any manifold domain of arbitrary topology (with or without boundaries).
 Manifold spline is completely different from the above methods in that: 1) The transition functions of manifold spline must be affine.
 Therefore, the requirements of manifold spline is much stronger.
 That is why topological obstruction plays an important role in the construction.
-2) Manifold spline produces the polynomial or rational polynomials, and represented as B-splines or rational B-splines.
+2) Manifold spline produces the polynomial or rational polynomials.
+On any chart, the basis functions are always polynomials or rational polynomials, and represented as B-splines or rational B-splines.